japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

 `JoinStateWatermarkPredicate` is the <<contract, abstraction>> of <<implementations, join state watermark predicates>> that are described by a <<expr, Catalyst expression>> and <<desc, desc>>.

-`JoinStateWatermarkPredicate` is created using <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.adoc#getOneSideStateWatermarkPredicate, StreamingSymmetricHashJoinHelper>> utility (for <<spark-sql-streaming-IncrementalExecution.adoc#state, planning a StreamingSymmetricHashJoinExec physical operator for execution with execution-specific configuration>>)
+`JoinStateWatermarkPredicate` is created using <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getOneSideStateWatermarkPredicate, StreamingSymmetricHashJoinHelper>> utility (for <<spark-sql-streaming-IncrementalExecution.md#state, planning a StreamingSymmetricHashJoinExec physical operator for execution with execution-specific configuration>>)

-`JoinStateWatermarkPredicate` is used to create a <<spark-sql-streaming-OneSideHashJoiner.adoc#, OneSideHashJoiner>> (and <<spark-sql-streaming-JoinStateWatermarkPredicates.adoc#, JoinStateWatermarkPredicates>>).
+`JoinStateWatermarkPredicate` is used to create a <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiner>> (and <<spark-sql-streaming-JoinStateWatermarkPredicates.md#, JoinStateWatermarkPredicates>>).

 [[contract]]
 .JoinStateWatermarkPredicate Contract